 Don't want to wait to see if you win this amazing book?
 You can purchase your own copy of Urban Watercolor Sketching by Felix Scheinberger HERE to be taken to Amazon or CLICK HERE to shop at Barnes and Noble.

 Now, let's get on with the giveaway.
 This Urban Watercolor Sketching Giveaway ends on Mon., Dec.
 1, 2014.
 This giveaway is open to United States Residence only.
 One winner will be chosen at random and will be notified by e-mail and on this blog on Tues.
 Dec.
 2. Winner will then need to provide me with your local mailing address within two days of being notified as the winner, or a new winner will be chosen.
 Winner must be 18 yrs. or older.

 Mandatory Entry -To enter this giveaway, please leave a comment on this blog post and tell me something that makes you happy.

 Extra Entries - Follow me on Pinterest, through Google Friend Connect, Instagram, or Twitter and leave me a separate comment for each social media you are following me on, letting me know what name you are following under.

 FTC Disclosure: I received this book for free from WaterBrook Multnomah Publishing Group for this review.
 The opinions expressed in my review are unbiased and reflect my honest judgment and opinion of the book.

-This "Echoes of Mercy by Kim Vogel Sawyer's Book Review" first appeared on my blog, Artistically Shauna, on June 21, 2014.
+This "Urban Watercolor Sketching Book Review and Giveaway" first appeared on my blog, Artistically Shauna, on November 22, 2014.